-The Washington Writers’ Publishing House, a venerable 45-year-old cooperative, all-volunteer small press, will publish its first anthology in 25 years when THIS IS WHAT AMERICA LOOKS LIKE: Poetry and Fiction from DC, Maryland and Virginia is released on February 2, 2021 in trade paperback and in eBook formats.
+The Washington Writers’ Publishing House, a venerable 45-year-old cooperative, all-volunteer small press, published its first anthology in 25 years when THIS IS WHAT AMERICA LOOKS LIKE: Poetry and Fiction from DC, Maryland and Virginia was released on February 2, 2021 in trade paperback.

 This diverse, inclusive and incisive anthology features 111 works of poetry and fiction from 100 writers.
 Among the many notable writers included is Maryland Poet Laureate and press co-founder Grace Cavalieri.

 Following an open call for submissions in February, 2020, the press received over 500 creative pieces, including new poetry and fiction from past WWPH winners.
 The ensuing pandemic and the nationwide protests for racial justice later that spring are reflected in the work reviewed and the pieces ultimately chosen to represent this extraordinary historical moment.
 Traditional geographic limits for submitters, which require residency within 75 miles of the US Capitol, were expanded to include all of Maryland and Virginia, as well as writers who have previously lived, worked or studied in the DMV.

 “In the early winter of 2020, when we set out to compile TIWALL, we couldn’t imagine the tidal wave about to break over our heads.
 The isolation, the worry, the tedium, the masks, the I can’t breathe, the grief—all this is captured in the amber of art.
 Here is a picture of our time, our shared losses, our shared life,” said Kathleen Wheaton, President, Washington Writers’ Publishing House.